- What products are considered cosmetics?

 Where is cosmetics testing on animals banned?

 In 2013, a ban on testing cosmetics on animals and on selling cosmetics tested on animals went into effect in the European Union, paving the way for efforts to find alternatives for common cosmetics tests that use animals.
-India, Israel, Norway, Iceland, Switzerland and Mexico have passed similar laws.
+Canada, India, Israel, Norway, Iceland, Switzerland and Mexico have passed similar laws.
 Cosmetic companies in the United States and abroad that conduct animal tests are not able to sell their products in these countries unless they change their practices.
-California, Hawaii, Illinois, Louisiana, Maine, Maryland, Nevada, New Jersey, New York and Virginia have all passed laws to end the sale of animal-tested cosmetics.
-Australia, Colombia, Ecuador, Guatemala, New Zealand, South Korea, Taiwan, Turkey and several states in Brazil have also passed laws to ban or limit cosmetic animal testing.
+California, Hawaii, Illinois, Louisiana, Maine, Maryland, Nevada, New Jersey, New York, Oregon and Virginia have all passed laws to end the sale of animal-tested cosmetics.
+Australia, Colombia, Ecuador, Guatemala, New Zealand, South Korea, Taiwan, Turkey and Brazil have also banned cosmetic animal testing.

 When choosing to develop or use new ingredients in their cosmetic products, some companies conduct tests on animals to assess the safety of these new ingredients.
 This practice is both cruel and unnecessary because companies can already create innovative products using thousands of ingredients that have a history of safe use and do not require any additional testing.
 Plus, modern testing methods (such as human cell-based tests and sophisticated computer models) have replaced outdated animal tests with new approaches that are often faster, less expensive and more reliable.